-Part of cataract surgery includes the replacement of your natural lens by a cataract surgeon, such as Dr. Matthew B. Wesson, M.D. and Dr. Sonya Mitchell Miles, M.D. with an artificial intraocular lens.
+Part of cataract surgery includes the replacement of your natural lens by a cataract surgeon, such as our team of eye care professionals with an artificial intraocular lens.
 Wesson and Mothershed Eye Center offers the latest in eye care technology with premium intraocular lenses, such as the Tecnis Symfony Lens, for heightened levels of vision for patients with poor near and far vision.

 Monofocal lenses help our patients see either well up near or far but not at both distances.
 For patients who want to see well at near and far distances, presbyopia based intraocular lenses (IOLS) or multifocal IOLs are recommended.
 The focal points of multifocal lenses, where your vision gets into focus, will depend on the type of multifocal used.